Showing posts with label miami. Show all posts

 Day 2: May 30, 2002

-When the men came back in the boat the tide had started coming in and the island was covered up with water but was too shallow for the boat to land, so we had to swim out to the boat with our basket and cooler.
+When the men came back in the boat, the tide had started coming in.
+The island was covered with water but too shallow for the boat to land, so we had to swim out to the boat with our basket and cooler.

 The men caught some fish, a Spiny lobster, and a small shark.

-We had the lobster for supper along with the fresh coconut from their yard that Rick struggled to open.
+We had lobster for supper and fresh coconut from their yard, which Rick struggled to open.

 The carapace of Panulirus Argus is subcylindrical and bears many strong, forward-facing spines.